The AA Trust

 - No public application process - this is a trustee-discretion grant maker without open applications

-- Private family foundation - operates through the Lipschitz family with connections to related Jewish charities
+- Private family foundation - operates through private funding with connections to Jewish charities

 - Jewish community focus - strong alignment with Jewish religious and cultural priorities required